 Rugged Trail Runners

-If you're in search of a shoe that doubles as a hiker, and keeps feet protected when you decide to go off-trail, this is the category you need to consider.
-In addition to all the features of a rugged trail shoe, this category of shoe offers a few enhancements.
-In general, this type of shoe offers better durability and water protection.
-Some shoes have added gore-tex inserts to increase waterproofing, in addition to polyurethane foams (instead of EVA foam) that is firmer and more durable.
+A shoe that you can run in while doubling as a hiker is one of the most protective.
+If you decide to go off-trail, this is the best category.
+In addition to all the features of a rugged trail shoe it offers better durability and water protection.
+Some have added gore-tex inserts to increase waterproofing, in addition to polyurethane foams (instead of EVA foam) that is firmer and more durable.
 In addition, you will find better torsional rigidity that keeps the shoe from twisting in wacky ways on the trail.
-Overall - this category of shoe is completely bomber and best for those looking to get way into the backcountry where you don't know what you'll encounter.
+This type of shoe is best for those looking for the best when it comes to protection.

-While we talk about the different types of trail shoes for each type of environment, there is further categorization based on the heel-toe drop and level of cushioning.
-Take a gander at the different categories of shoes below to help aid you in your selection.
+While we talk about the different types of trail shoes for each type of environment, further categorization can be made based on the heel-toe drop and level of cushioning.
+This includes a traditional, minimalist, maximalist, and low profile design.

-The classic shoe we all know the best.
-This shoe type typically boasts extra cushion in the heel with a heel-toe drop of 8mm or greater.
+The classic shoe we all know best.
+It typically boasts extra cushion in the heel with a larger heel-toe drop (about 8mm or greater).
 These shoes are also typically designed to accommodate both heel and midfoot strikers.
 They provide additional cushioning to also absorb shock.
-Examples that fall into this category include the Brooks Cascadia 12, ASICS GEL-Kahana 8, Salomon Speedcross 4, Pearl iZUMI Trail N2 v3, New Balance Leadville v3.

 Barefoot & Minimalist

 Barefoot shoes are designed to mimic running barefoot.
 Running barefoot means, well, running barefoot.
 No added comfort or stability components.
 The philosophy goes that after proper training, the stabilizing muscles in your feet and legs will become stronger, and your body will fall into a more natural running position.
 This running position means striking with your midfoot as opposed to your heel.
-Also, with your toes free to wiggle, they can splay out to give you better balance and stability on the trail.
+Also, with your toes free to wiggle, you have better balance and stability on the trail.

 This shoe type features a low to the ground feel, moderate to minimal cushioning, and lightweight protective components.
 This type of shoe features a heel-toe drop of 0 to 6 mm and offers better stability than traditional and maximalist shoes.